-- evidence of adult involvement in acquiring, creating or disseminating indecent images of young people (possibly by an adult pretending to be a young person known to the victim) - evidence of coercing, intimidating, bullying, threatening and/or extortion of pupils by one or more other pupils to create and share indecent images of themselves - pressure applied to a number of pupils (eg, all female pupils in a class or year group) to create and share indecent images of themselves - pressurising a pupil who does not have the capacity to consent (e.g. due to their age, level of understanding or special educational needs) or with additional vulnerability to create and share indecent images of themselves - dissemination of indecent images of young people to a significant number of others with an intention to cause harm or distress (possibly as an act of so-called 'revenge porn', bullying or exploitation) - what is known about the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage or are violent - sharing of indecent images places a young person at immediate risk of harm, for example the young person is presenting as suicidal or self-harming an aggravated incident or whether the School is able to contain the situation in partnership with all parents of the pupils involved, arrange for the parents to ensure that all indecent images are deleted and that the young people involved learn from the incident in order to keep themselves safe in the future.
+- evidence of adult involvement in acquiring, creating or disseminating indecent images of young people (possibly by an adult pretending to be a young person known to the victim) - evidence of coercing, intimidating, bullying, threatening and/or extortion of pupils by one or more other pupils to create and share indecent images of themselves - pressure applied to a number of pupils (eg, all female pupils in a class or year group) to create and share indecent images of themselves - pressurising a pupil who does not have the capacity to consent (e.g. due to their age, level of understanding or special educational needs) or with additional vulnerability to create and share indecent images of themselves

+- dissemination of indecent images of young people to a significant number of others with an intention to cause harm or distress (possibly as an act of so-called 'revenge porn', bullying or exploitation) - what is known about the imagery suggests the content depicts sexual acts which are unusual for the young person's developmental stage or are violent - sharing of indecent images places a young person at immediate risk of harm, for example the young person is presenting as suicidal or self-harming

+The DSL will make a judgement about whether or not a situation in which indecent images have been shared with a small number of others in a known friendship group with no previous concerns constitutes an aggravated incident or whether the School is able to contain the situation in partnership with all parents of the pupils involved, arrange for the parents to ensure that all indecent images are deleted and that the young people involved learn from the incident in order to keep themselves safe in future.
 In the latter instance, the DSL will consult with the police and the Single Point of Access to check that no other relevant information is held by those agencies and to ensure an agreed response is documented before proceeding.